 Homemade berry sauce whether it is made from all strawberries, raspberries, blueberries or a combination like I did here, is the easiest and tastiest way to dress up so many things.
 From pancakes to ice cream or any dessert needing a topping, this mixed berry sauce is a real keeper and so easy to make.
-My favorite way to use this berry sauce is as a topping on my mini cheesecakes and ricotta pancakes.
+My favorite way to use this berry sauce is as a topping for my Philadelphia cheesecake recipe, mini cheesecake bites and ricotta pancakes.

 Berry sauce is not the same as homemade berry jam that you might make for sandwiches since the consistency of this sauce is much thinner.
 The ingredients are similar but the cooking time and ingredient amounts will be different.

 Now you can buy berry sauce in the store but they are usually loaded with preservatives or an overabundance of sugar which is not ideal.
 You may also notice that the fruit in these sauces that you buy are also usually mushy and not very appetizing.

 Making your own berry sauces is 100 percent worth it!